citp/privacy-policy-historical/r/re/ree/reelzchannel.com.md

-> *The following text is extracted and transformed from the reelzchannel.com privacy policy that was archived on 2016-05-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160530042305id_/http%3A//www.reelz.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the reelzchannel.com privacy policy that was archived on 2017-11-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171119160904id_/http%3A//www.reelz.com/privacy-policy) for the most accurate reproduction.*

-# REELZChannel Privacy Policy
+# Privacy Policy - REELZChannel

-_Updated:  May 2016_
+_Updated: March  2017_

 This is the Privacy Policy for the REELZChannel website run by REELZChannel, LLC.
 Your privacy is important to us, and we provide this Privacy Policy regarding our online collection, use and disclosure practices to help you to make informed decisions regarding use of this site, and exercising choices regarding our collection, use and disclosure of the personal information about you from this website.